Add these action-packed 'Fast X' filming locations to your travel list

 Book your stay at Intercontinental London - The O2, an IHG Hotel, London, England

-Hero and Featured images: Courtesy Fast X/ Photo by Peter Mountain/Universal Picture – © Universal Studios.
-All Rights Reserved./IMDb
+(Hero and featured Image credit: Fast X/ Photo by Peter Mountain/Universal Picture – © Universal Studios.
+All Rights Reserved./ IMDb )